 INCLUSION AND DISABILITY

 To mark National Disability Awareness Month, our US Diversity & Inclusion Council hosted an event to promote inclusion in business.
-Liz Jackson delivered an inspiring presentation about the design process with a disability and how disabled people are the original life hackers.
+Liz Jackson delivered an inspiring presentation about the design process with a disability and how people living with a disability are the original life hackers.
 Liz is the founder of the Disabled List, a disability design self-advocacy organisation that helps to match people living with a disability with design studios and other organisations.

 EVENTS & CELEBRATIONS